Currently booked through: April 10, 2014

 All manuscripts submitted for editing must be in standard format.
 (Shunn’s guide for fiction writers, for example, can be found here.)
 Please feel free to ask if you are not sure what that means for your project.

-- Manuscript evaluations are $40 per 10,000 words.
-I will read your ms. and provide you with an critique letter which discusses the big-picture overview of plot, character development, world building, voice, and writing quality.
+- Manuscript evaluations are $30 per 10,000 words.
+I will read your ms. and provide you with a detailed critique letter which discusses the plot, character development, world building, voice, and writing quality in each chapter.

 - Proofreading is 1 cent per word.